 The most obvious way to mitigate the degradation of FIBC due to UV radiation and other weather impacts is to physically protect the big bags from the elements.

 Chemical alternatives are available and widely used to help polymers like polypropylene maintain their properties longer against degradation through environmental influences.
-To counter the harmful effects of UV light on FIBC, two main methods are used: UV light absorbers, e.g. Triazine or Benzotriazole, and light stabilisers, i.e. HALS (Hindered Amine Light Stabilisers).
+To counter the harmful effects of UV light on FIBC, two main methods are used: UV light absorbers, e.g. Triazine or Benzotriazole, and light stabilizers, i.e. HALS (Hindered Amine Light Stabilizers).

-These additives, which absorb or stabilise UV light respectively, are often introduced to the base formula for the polypropylene material out of which the FIBC are woven.
+These additives, which absorb or stabilize UV light respectively, are often introduced to the base formula for the polypropylene material out of which the FIBC are woven.

 - Rail car liners - roll off container liners - dump liners